 Surprisingly, the canon ending to another installment, Tiberian Twilight, pretty much averts this.
 While there will be losers in the struggle, the Earth, which seemed on the brink of succumbing to Tiberium, is still a mess, but with the uneasy cooperation between the GDI and Kane (who eventually leaves the Earth on his own terms), Humanity regains control, and Earth now has a fighting chance again.

-Every single endings in Psychic Force are really depressing if you like the word 'justice to the world'.
-Characters suffer/fail in their mission and/or killed, world just got worse...
-(Except probably Wendy in the sequel, which is more or less Bittersweet Ending)
+Every single ending in Psychic Force is really depressing if you like the word 'justice to the world'.
+Characters suffer/fail in their mission and/or get killed, the world just got worse...
+(Except probably Wendy in the sequel, which is more or less aBittersweetEnding).

 Choose either ending of the Demon Path of Soul Nomad & the World Eaters.
 Having the protagonist sealed in the Onyx Blade is the lesser of two evils, mind you.